cunbidun/cpcli/docs/source/gettingstarted.rst

 .. code-block:: bash

-  $ cd cpcli
-  $ make all
-  $ make install
+  $ cmake -DCMAKE_BUILD_TYPE=Release .. && make install

-If the installation process finishes successfully, you can see the version of ``cpcli_app`` by running
+If the installation process finishes successfully, the binaries will be copy to ``~/.local/bin``.
+After reopen the terminal or source the shell rc file, you can see the version of ``cpcli_app`` by running

 .. code-block:: bash